Exploring the Visual Cultures of India Through its Art, Performance and Ritual

 Greetings.

-This is an ongoing photo documentation of my Fulbright Research Fellowship in India in 2022.
+This ongoing photo documentation reflects my Fulbright Research Fellowship in India in 2022.

-I am an American artist and research scholar on US multilateral exchange in the arts and culture and serve as a professor of American Modern and Contemporary.
-My Fulbright experience in India was the culmination of four years of preparatory research at Columbia on Indian dance, religions, histories and education.
+I am an American artist and research scholar focused on U.S. multilateral exchange in the arts and culture, and I served as a professor of American Modern and Contemporary Art.
+My Fulbright experience in India marked the culmination of four years of preparatory research at Columbia University on Indian dance, religions, histories, and education.

-In February, 2022, I posted as Senior Scholar at the Indira Gandhi National Centre for the Arts and had the opportunity to examine art, performance and creative heritages in India, lecture on site-specific art, lead workshops on mural design, and organize a symposium on curriculum design and the future of museums and curate an exhibition in New Delhi.
-I also initiated my new series of performances inspired by Indian classical performance and prepare return projects in Kerala, Mumbai, Kohima, and Colombo.
+In February 2022, I was posted as a Senior Scholar at the Indira Gandhi National Centre for the Arts, where I examined art, performance, and creative heritage in India.
+I lectured on site-specific art, led mural-design workshops, organized a symposium on curriculum design and the future of museums, and curated an exhibition in New Delhi.
+I also began a new series of performances inspired by Indian classical traditions and prepared return projects in Kerala, Mumbai, Kohima, and Colombo.

-One of the most extraordinary places, I visited is Nagaland, a state in India’s northeast near Assam and the border with Myanmar.
-As a newly elected member of the Highland Institute, I set to work with local groups to founded the Naga Youth Mentoring and Coaching Program which focuses on supporting the Naga tribal communities in career, education and health.
-I also examined how art and cultural exchange can play expanded roles - enhancing mutual understanding and shaping the future of public diplomacy.
+One of the most extraordinary places I visited was Nagaland, a state in India’s northeast near Assam and the border with Myanmar.
+As a newly elected member of the Highland Institute, I worked with local groups to establish the Naga Youth Mentoring and Coaching Program, supporting Naga tribal communities in career development, education, and health.
+I also explored how art and cultural exchange can expand mutual understanding and shape the future of public diplomacy.

-During my Fulbright fieldwork, I traveled from Delhi to Uttar Pradesh, Rajasthan, Maharashtra, Kerala, Tamil Nadu, Andhra Pradesh, West Bengal and obtained special permission to visit Nagaland in India’s Northeast border with Myanmar.
+During my Fulbright fieldwork, I traveled from Delhi through Uttar Pradesh, Rajasthan, Maharashtra, Kerala, Tamil Nadu, Andhra Pradesh, and West Bengal, and received special permission to visit Nagaland in India’s northeast border region.

-In each area I examined social structures, sites and the performative body (including rasa expressions of love, compassion, wonder, humor, peace, heroism).
-Indian performative traditions that are at the foundations for Western and Eastern aesthetics - and traditions that have shaped histories of the South Asian performative body from pre-history to present.
+In each region, I examined social structures, cultural sites, and the performative body—including rasa expressions of love, compassion, wonder, humor, peace, and heroism.
+I explored Indian performative traditions that underlie both Western and Eastern aesthetics and that have shaped the history of the South Asian performative body from prehistory to the present.

-Before during and after my Fulbright experience, I learned the power of building networks.
-In preparation for my posting I built connections with past Senior Scholars in India and initiated my connections in country with academic networks, Fulbright regional offices, the Indira Gandhi National Center for the Arts offices, the Royal Asiatic Society as well as my local government hosts.
-This experience has inspired me to continue to build connections in South Asia and I am currently preparing a solo exhibition in Kerala, guest lecturing in Mumbai, a Coaching and Mentorship program for Tribal Communities in Nagaland, and an art biennial and US-Sri Lankan bilateral project in Colombo.
+Before, during, and after my Fulbright fellowship, I saw the power of building strong networks.
+In preparation for my posting, I connected with past Senior Scholars in India and established relationships with academic networks, Fulbright regional offices, the Indira Gandhi National Centre for the Arts, the Royal Asiatic Society, and my local government hosts.
+This experience inspired me to continue developing partnerships across South Asia.
+I subsequently prepared a solo exhibition in Kerala, guest lectured in Mumbai, developed a coaching and mentorship program for tribal communities in Nagaland, and collaborated on an art biennial and a U.S.–Sri Lankan bilateral project in Colombo.

 In February 2022… it began in New Delhi….